 Construction requirements shall be in accordance with Standard Specifications for Road and Bridge Construction as published by the State of New Hampshire Department of Public Works and Highways provided that alternative provisions may be considered by the Planning Board if submitted by the developer.

 Provision shall be made to assure that the proposal is consistent with the need to minimize flood damage that all public utilities and facilities, such as sewer, gas, electrical, and water systems are constructed and that adequate drainage is provided so as to reduce exposure to flood hazards.
 Design provisions shall also be made to minimize or eliminate infiltration of floodwaters into new or replacement water supply systems and/or sanitary sewage systems and discharges from these systems into floodwaters.
 On site waste disposal systems shall be located so as to avoid impairment of them or contamination from them during flooding.

+Development utilizing the Village Mixed-Use Overlay District must comply with the following design guidelines:

+a.
+Structures must be similar in construction materials and scale to neighboring properties

+b.
+New primary structures must have a front facing front- with front door oriented toward the street on which the parcel has frontage

+c.
+Parking lots shall not be permitted between the front of a building and the street

+d.
+New structures must adhere to the setback requirements of the Village Mixed- Use Zone as identified in Article V Section 6 of the Zoning Ordinance.

+e.
+Development must provide appropriate pedestrian facilities that link the building to the sidewalk or public right-of-way and provide ease of pedestrian movement between the building and site

 Section 4 OCCUPANCY AND BONDING